1. Sport and Recreation Events Funding Program Information

 - Mass participation event

-- A one-off event that is open to the general public, without the need to qualify to participate, and requires support to grow participation numbers, with a minimum of 100 participants.
+- A one-off event that is open to the general public, without the need to qualify to participate, and requires support to grow participation numbers, with a minimum of 250 participants for regional events and 500 for metro events.
 This is an event, and not a come and try session.

 - Official